 Robert “Bob” Wright

-Robert “Bob” Wright serves as Assistant Vice President/Operations Manager, Management Consulting Services.
-Prior to holding this position, Bob was Tidal Basin’s Assistant Vice President of Response and Recovery Operations.
+Robert “Bob” Wright serves as Assistant Vice President, Resource Planning & Operations.
+Prior to holding this position, Bob was Tidal Basin’s Assistant Vice President (AVP)/Operations Manager, Management Consulting Services, as well as AVP of Response and Recovery Operations.
 Bob joined Tidal Basin in 2005 after 25 years of military service.

 Bob worked three federally declared disasters with Adjusters International’s administration, assisting applicants with the FEMA Public Assistance Program.
 Deployments include New York State, Monroe County, FL, and Mississippi and Louisiana in the aftermath of Hurricane Katrina.